s3ql/s3ql/developer-notes/block_cache.md

                                          notify transfer_completed
 ```

-The initiating task (FUSE handler, CommitTask, or `expire()`) acquires both locks but does not release them.
+The initiating task (FUSE handler, CommitTask, or `evict()`) acquires both locks but does not release them.
 The upload worker releases both locks after the backend write completes (or fails).
 This cross-task release is the reason `MultiLock` explicitly supports it.

 On **dedup match** (existing object with the same hash), the path is shorter and stays within a single task: